-- The Internet connects almost 4 billion people, more than half of the world's population (World Economic Forum). - Almost 25 million Americans (8%) lack broadband connectivity; 19 million of these Americans live in rural areas, where just % of communities have access to mobile and fixed broadband (NTIA: Closing the Rural Broadband Gap). - In 2018, the US ranked 20th worldwide in broadband speed (The Guardian). - In 2015, worldwide e-commerce sales amounted to over \$25 trillion (UNCTAD) - Cyberattacks have increased by more than 100 percent since 2015 (Reuters). - Approximately 765 million people were affected by data breaches between April and June of 2018 (USA Today). - Between 2013 and 2017, Alphabet, Microsoft, and Apple together filed over 300 health care patents (Stanford Medicine).
+- The Internet connects almost 4 billion people, more than half of the world's population. - Almost 25 million Americans (8%) lack broadband connectivity; 19 million of these Americans live in rural areas, where just 3/4 of communities have access to mobile and fixed broadband. - In 2018, the US ranked 20th worldwide in broadband speed. - In 2015, worldwide e-commerce sales amounted to over \$25 trillion. - Cyberattacks have increased by more than 100 percent since 2015. - Approximately 765 million Americans were affected by data breaches between April and June of 2018. - Between 2013 and 2017, Alphabet, Microsoft, and Apple together filed over 300 health care patents.